-- The need to call drivers for ETA/status updates and job/load instructions
+- Eliminating the need to call drivers for ETAs or status updates and job details

 - Collecting and centralizing paperwork such as proof of delivery, forms, and fuel receipts

-- Vehicle inspection reports, IFTA trip sheets and filings, and hours of service
+- Simplifying vehicle inspection reports, IFTA trip sheets and filings, and Hours of Service management

 Many businesses with mobile workforces require high capital expenditures that can quickly spiral out of control if not managed closely.
 Fleet management software helps businesses reduce costs and increase profit margins by:

-- Increasing asset utilization to do more jobs with fewer vehicles and employees
+- Optimizing and increasing asset utilization to do more jobs with fewer vehicles and employees